k98kurz/tapescript/readme.md

 Check out the [Pycelium discord server](https://discord.gg/b2QFEJDX69).
 If you experience a problem, please discuss it on the Discord server.
 All suggestions for improvement are also welcome, and the best place for that is also Discord.
-If you experience a bug and do not use Discord, open an issue on Github.
+If you experience a bug and do not use Discord, open an issue or discussion on Github.

 ## ISC License